Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 To delete the configuration, i  had to run `nano ~/.aws/config` and `nano ~/.aws/credentials`.

 💃Yeepppee back in business.
-According to this [video](https://youtu.be/OdUnNuKylHg) i am meant to export  my credentials.
-To export credentials i ran:
+According to this [video](https://youtu.be/OdUnNuKylHg) i am meant

 `export AWS_ACCESS_KEY_ID="your access id"`